Hair Treatment Recovery After FUE in Ann Arbor, Mi

 No Linear Scar

 Since no stitches or scalpel are used in Follicular Unit Extraction, there is no linear scar.
-Because minuscule instruments are used to replant each individual hair one by one in the treatment area, patients not only enjoy a more natural look, but also faster healing during hair treatment recovery.
+Because micro-surgery instruments are used to replant each individual hair one by one in the treatment area, patients not only enjoy a more natural look, but also faster healing during hair treatment recovery.

 After your FUE procedure, you’ll need to follow post–procedure instructions.
 These hair treatment recovery guidelines include sleeping with your head slightly elevated and directions on how to wash your hair.
+You’ll see an immediate change in your appearance; however, the implanted hairs will fall out in a few weeks and new ones will grow beginning in the 4th or 5th month after surgery.

 Every medical procedure has potential risks, though hair restoration surgery is one of the lowest risk cosmetic procedures performed in our practice.
 During hair treatment recovery, you may notice a lack of hair growth if you’re a heavy smoker.
 In addition, people with diabetes should have good control of their blood sugar level to minimize risks of FUE, which may include poor wound healing.
 Infection is another risk, although quite a small one.
 There is a risk of “shock loss” for the surrounding hairs, which is when existing hairs fall out around the grafts due to swelling from implantation during hair treatment recovery.
 This is more common in female patients.
-The implantation technique can influence this, as can the density newly place hairs.
+The implantation technique can influence this, as can the density of newly placed hairs.

 Remember, each patient is different, so it is essential that you realize that some cases could take up to 18 months before revealing the best hair transplant results.
 Although an ideal look takes some time, the transplanted hairs are permanent.